-I’m joining the other Writers Studio Tucson teachers on Friday, October 18th at 6:00 PM at Antigone Books in Tucson, AZ for a public reading from our latest works that focus on “the unusual, the dark, and the unreal.”
+I'm joining the other Writers Studio Tucson teachers at Antigone Books for a public reading from our latest works that focus on "the unusual, the dark, and the unreal."

 In the 2019 Shadow Award from The Molotov Cocktail, one of my entries landed me on the short list.

-I am so excited to announce that my proposal for a workshop on writing speculative fiction and poetry, including science fiction, fantasy, and horror, was recently approved, and the class is now listed and available for registration!
-This new 6-week workshop is titled “Crafting Fantastic & Imaginative Worlds” and it uses The Writers Studio method of persona writing and critiquing.
+I'm teaching a new 6-week workshop titled "Crafting Fantastic & Imaginative Worlds" and it uses The Writers Studio method of persona writing and critiquing.
 It begins Saturday, July 27, 2019.

 Assimilate isn’t the cheap and nauseating found-footage film the trailer led me to believe it would be, but instead an effective low-budget thriller that relies too much on jump scares but tempers these with earned emotions and suspense.

 Horror 101: The Way Forward edited by Joe Mynhardt explores a tremendous territory of information, advice, and experience with essays written by many different creatives who work in the genre.

 The highlight of this issue is most definitely the interview with Joe Hill.
 I haven't read any of his work yet, but I'm really interested now that I've read this interview.